priyanka-garach/tensorflow-object-detection-api-configuration/README.md

 This tutorial discusses how to configure the Tensorflow Object Detection API in windows and how implement custom object detection.

 # Credits & Links
-Download Tensorflow Object Detection API
+<a href="https://github.com/tensorflow/models"> Download Tensorflow Object Detection API </a>

 # Installing the Tensorflow Object Detection API
 1. Download the tensorflow object detection api from Github